 Tillman’s family was incensed (and rightfully so) for the portrayal of his death as a heroic public relations stunt and not identifying it for what it truly was.

 He was posthumously awarded a Silver Star, the Purple Heart, and promoted from Specialist 4 to Corporal.

 His remains were cremated and his ashes scattered at sea.

-Arizona State University dedicated a statue of Tillman outside Sun Devil Stadium.
+Arizona State University dedicated a statue to Pat Tillman outside Sun Devil Stadium.

 Editor’s Note: Today, on the 17th anniversary of Corporal Pat Tillman’s death SOFREP republishes this article of his life.
 It was originally published in April 2020.
 It has been edited for republication.